 We showed 450 members an example of a job description and asked them to highlight parts they found helpful, appealing, or would make them more likely to apply.
-Participants saw one of three mock job descriptions for the same fake job.
-The exercise resulted in these helpful heatmaps.
+Participants saw one of three mock job descriptions for the same fake job - these helpful heatmaps were the results.